Khushalpatel499/Git_tutorial/README.md

                      a. to create new branch: git checkout -b brachname
                      b. to go in differnt branch: git checkout branchname(where we want to go)
-                     c. if we want to delete any branch: git brach id brachname
+                     c. if we want to delete any branch: git brach id brachname 26.Merge: Two ways: 1.to compare commit,branch,files: git diff <--branchname--> for merge:             git merge <--branchname-->
+                        2.using git hub by creating PR(pull Request) 27.Pull Request:tell others about change you have  pushed in a brach.
+    28.pull: remote changes into local system
+               command: git pull origin main